ANCPLabOldenburg/megqc_documentation/report/psd.md

 # Power Spectrum Density

 The Power Spectrum Density describes how the power of a signal is distributed across different frequencies.
 It provides information on the strength or intensity of different frequency components.
-PSD calculation helps us to distinguish between brain activity and non-brain-related noise (Gapontseva, 2023).
+PSD calculation helps us to distinguish between brain activity and non-brain-related noise.

   <img src="../static/02_PSD/01.png" alt="pic1" width="400px">